ml6team/fondant/docs/data_explorer.md

 # Data explorer

-The data explorer enables you to explore your pipelines as well as inspecting inputs and outputs of the pipeline's components.
-The explorer can be a helpful tool to debug your pipeline and to get a better understanding of the data that is being processed.
-It can also be used to compare different pipeline runs which can be useful to understand the impact of changes in your pipeline.
+The data explorer enables you to explore your datasets as well as inspecting inputs and outputs of the components.
+The explorer can be a helpful tool to debug your datasets and to get a better understanding of the data that is being processed.
+It can also be used to compare different materialized datasets which can be useful to understand the impact of changes in your workflow.

 The explorer consists of 4 main tabs:

 ### General Overview

-In the general overview, you can select the pipeline and pipeline run you want to explore.
-You will be able to see the different components that were run in the pipeline run and get an overview of your latest runs.
+In the general overview, you can select the dataset and materialization run you want to explore.
+You will be able to see the different components that were run in the materialization run and get an overview of your latest runs.

 ![general overview](art/data_explorer/general_overview.png)